 Another crowdfunded adventure game has landed and it isn't half bad either.
 Not that it's among the best adventure games I've played, but it is fun and enjoyable none the least.
 I'm, of course, talking about the Interactive Adventures of Dog Mendonça and Pizza Boy, based on a comic book series of the same name (sans the interactive part).

-For me this game was the first contact with the character, as I've never read the comics, so I couldn't tell how well the game compares on them, but as I said, the game itself is pretty decent, especially considering the Kickstarter budget Okam studio had to work with, a little over 30k in dollars.
+For me this game was the first contact with the character, as I've never read the comics so I couldn't tell how well the game compares to them, but as I said, the game itself is pretty decent, especially considering the Kickstarter budget Okam studio had to work with, a little over 30k in dollars.

 Controls are pretty much what you'd expect from a modern adventure game.
 When you click over an object or a person you get choices for different interactions, like looking, talking, taking and so on.
-In the inventory you can combine items or just drag them over the game screen in order to use them.
+In the inventory, you can combine items or just drag them over the game screen in order to use them.
 All in all, simple and works well.
-Right mouse button can be used to show the hotpots on the screen, so that also reduces pixel hunting.
-There's some poor design choices here and there though.
+Right mouse button can be used to show the hotspots on the screen, so that also reduces pixel hunting.
+There are some poor design choices here and there though.

 |Here starts the case at hand.
 Pizza Boy is doing most of the heavy lifting.|